-Moses Waddel went on to study at Hampden-Sydney College in Virginia where he was graduated in the fall of 1791.
-He presented himself to Hanover Presbytery as a ministerial candidate and was licensed to preach on May 12, 1792.
-Following a brief stay and ministry in Virginia, he opened a school in Columbia County, Georgia, about two miles east of the town of Appling, where he also accepted a pastoral call to the Carmel Church.
+Moses Waddel went on for further study at Hampden-Sydney College in Virginia graduating the fall of 1791.
+He came before Hanover Presbytery to become a ministerial candidate, then was licensed to preach on May 12, 1792.
+Following a brief stay and pastoral ministry in Virginia, he opened a school in Columbia County, Georgia, about two miles east of the town of Appling, where he also served the Carmel Church.

-In 1795, Moses married Catherine Calhoun who was the sister of John C. Calhoun.
+In 1795, Moses married the sister of John C. Calhoun, Catherine.
 John had been a student of Rev. Waddel when he taught in Georgia.
 Moses and Catherine had a brief life together because of her death within a year of their marriage due to complications from childbirth.
 The infant daughter soon followed her mother to the grave.
 In 1800, Moses married Elizabeth Woodson Pleasants and they enjoyed the blessings of four sons and two daughters.

-Rev. Waddel left Georgia in 1801 to open a school on the Savannah River in Vienna, Abbeville District, South Carolina.
-His residential proximity to the Hopewell Church (also called the Lower Long Cane Church) gave him the opportunity to serve as its pastor when in the fall he accepted a call.
-He moved his academy to Willington and resigned from his ministry with the Hopewell Church in 1804.
+Moses Waddel left Georgia in 1801 to open a school on the Savannah River in Vienna, Abbeville District, South Carolina.
+His residential proximity to the Hopewell Church (also called the Lower Long Cane Church) gave him the opportunity to be its pastor.
+He moved his academy to Willington and resigned from the call to the Hopewell Church in 1804.
 One writer described the Willington school property in its early days as the campus developed.